koenrane/KR-new-site/content/Essays/Bruce Wayne and the cost of inaction.md

 “Why not?”, Bruce asked earnestly, legs swinging lazily under the bench, feet grazing the tips of the grass.

 “Why not?”, Thomas echoed softly.
 “Problems are hard.
 To land on the moon, we had to understand mathematics, and physics, and ten thousand details besides.
 To stop viruses, we had to understand our own bodies so well that we could teach them to attack the virus before it could hurt us.
-If you want to change the world, you have to understand it first.
+If you want to change the world, you have to understand it first.”

 “Even though we employ many skilled people, I can't just cut a check for ‘fixing everything.'
 If people get hurt and never heal, we need to understand why.
 Then, we need to change the system in just the right way, so that the problem goes away and never comes back.
 That's hard work, and there are many problems.”

 Bruce nodded.
 The sun winked over the skyline, and the sky waxed purple.
 Darkness would soon be upon them.

 “Some people use this as an excuse.
-Since they can't solve everything, they won't try to solve anything.
+Since they can't solve everything, they won't try to solve anything.”

 “It's easy to let details like Oscar fade away.
 You might notice a broken flower pot the first time you walk by, but by the third pass, your mind forgets to notice.
 But Oscar isn't a flower pot.
 He was someone's son.
 He had dreams, and heroes, and toys.”